Joshalexjacobs/ghost-module-sandbox/README.md

 Hit Play to test out the new shot combination.

+### Ubh Patterns

+More patterns can be found under [Assets > Templates > Library Examples](https://github.com/Joshalexjacobs/ghost-module-sandbox/tree/master/Assets/Templates/Library%20Examples).

+Many of these patterns include a variety of different shots that use scripts outside of nWayShot, but require the exact same set up in order to get working.

 ### Exporting and Sharing Patterns

 1. First we want to create an original prefab out of this, so click and drag the entire UbhShotCtrlTemplate into the Assets folder below.